BofA raises gold price forecasts for 2025, 2026

-March 26 (Reuters) - Bank of America (BofA) has raised its gold period average forecasts for this year and next, while highlighting that uncertainty arising from U.S. trade policies will continue to lend support to prices in the near-term.
+Bank of America (BofA) has raised its gold period average forecasts for this year and next, while highlighting that uncertainty arising from US trade policies will continue to lend support to prices in the near-term.

 BofA now expects gold to trade at $3,063 per ounce (oz) in 2025 and $3,350/oz in 2026, it said in a note on Wednesday.
 This is an increase from its previous forecasts of $2,750/oz for 2025 and $2,625/oz for 2026.